onlyphantom/cvessentials/edgedetect/kernel.md

 ![](assets/c6pooling.png)

-## Handy kernels for image processing
+## Handy Kernels for Image Processing
 - Averaging Filter: `cv2.blur(img, KERNEL_SIZE)`
     - As seen in `meanblur_03.py`, replace each pixel with the **mean** of its neighboring pixels
 - Median Filter: `cv2.medianBlur(img, KERNEL_SIZE)`